Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Tube & Tire Lubrication

 You can remove and install a tire without lubricant.
-In fact, during the removal, this tire was so warm, I forgot to use it.
+In fact, this tire was so warm during the removal that I forgot to use it.

 So remember, the lubricant is not for your benefit.
-Lubrication is for the rim and tire, so keep that in mind when you get to the tough parts.
+Lubrication is for the rim and tire, so keep that in mind when you get to the tricky parts.

 Tire Change Tools

-A full set of tire spoons and a bead holder are ideal, basic tire irons will work, and if you’re in a pinch, I can show you how to make your tools in my “DIY tire tools” article.
+A full set of tire spoons and a bead holder are ideal, but basic tire irons will work.
+If you’re in a pinch, I can show you how to make your tools in my “DIY tire tools” article.

 I usually only use rim guards for the first part of tire removal.
-If you have a nice new rim, I would suggest sliding them around the rim as you go to protect it as much as possible.
+If you have a nice new rim, I suggest sliding rim guards around it as you go to protect it as much as possible.
 It will take more time, but the rims aren’t cheap.

-A set of tire spoons go for about $50, and a bead holder goes for around $14, if you need tools, you can get a good deal on HERE!
+A set of tire spoons costs about $50, and a bead holder costs around $14.
+If you need tools, you can get a good deal HERE!

 Work on your wheel with the brake rotor up.
 You can use it to hook your tire spoons during removal, and when it’s face-up, you avoid accidentally damaging the rotor.
 Plus, when you work to the rear tire, you won’t have to worry about punching the sprocket (that hurts).